TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-The commit `""Add frontend and backend config` caught my attention.
+The commit `"Add frontend and backend config"` caught my attention.

 Inside, we can see a changed file `haproxy.cfg` with something relevant: